Find Affordable College Courses

 Stony Brook, NY

-Stony Brook University ranked #7 on this year’s Most Popular Natural Resources & Conservation Master’s Degree Schools in New York list.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+With a ranking of #7, Stony Brook University did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.

 About 70% of the students majoring in natural resources and conservation at the school are women while 30% are male.